Our knowledge of orthopaedics. Your best health.

 Physical examination for biceps tendinitis

 Your doctor may press over the area where the biceps tendon attaches to the shoulder.
-Patients with tendinitis will have tenderness and swelling in this area.
+Patients with tendinitis will have tenderness and possible swelling in this area.

 Reproduced from JF Sarwark, ed: Essentials of Musculoskeletal Care, ed 4.
 Rosemont, IL, American Academy of Orthopaedic Surgeons, 2010.